Animal Rights Resources

 Our mission is to end industrial animal agriculture by constructing a just and sustainable food system.
 Imagine a world free of cruelty, a world in which we nurture our bodies, minds, and spirits with wholesome, healthy food that is kind to animals and sustainable for our planet.
 Mercy For Animals believes that world is possible.
 In fact, it is inevitable if we work together to elevate humanity to its fullest potential.

-No Kill Advocacy Shelter
+No Kill Advocacy Center

 The No Kill Advocacy Center has changed the conversation regarding what we owe shelter animals for two decades.
 We were the first to challenge the myths that enable shelter killing, declare No Kill animal control possible, and show shelters how.
 (Our director was also the first to achieve it.)
 And we do that in primarily four ways: legislation, litigation, advocacy, and hands-on, direct assistance to shelter directors, government officials, and shelter reformers.